-St. Edward State Park, Kenmore.
-This lovely forested state park on Lake Washington has loads of trails, a wonderful, shaded playground for kids, and — on a hot day — lake swimming.
-And 13 caches (at last count).
+St. Edward State Park, Kenmore: This lovely forested state park on Lake Washington has loads of trails, a wonderful, shaded playground for kids, and — on a hot day — lake swimming.
+And a dozen or so caches.

-Seward Park, Seattle: At least three caches are hidden around this stellar park with old-growth forest, a natural playground and an fantastic Environmental and Audubon Center.
+Seward Park, Seattle: At least three caches are hidden around this stellar park with old-growth forest, a natural playground and a fantastic Environmental and Audubon Center.

 Point Defiance Park, Tacoma: Check out the zoo, then do some treasure hunting around one of Tacoma's premier beach parks.

-Fort Worden State Park, Port Townsend: Use a cache hunt at this former military base as a launch for a Port Townsend adventure, with ice cream, beaches and shops to poke around in.
+Fort Worden State Park, Port Townsend: Use a cache hunt at this former military base as a launch for a Port Townsend adventure that could include ice cream, beaches and more fun stuff with kids.

 City cache hunts are a lot of fun, too.
 Seattle Center, Granville Island in Vancouver and downtown Portland are all family-friendly city spots with enough caches to keep you treasure hunting for hours.